lukso-network/website-support-center/docs/extension/introduction.md

 ## Which browsers does the extension support?

 Currently, the Universal Profile Extension only supports [Chrome](https://www.google.com/intl/en/chrome) and [Brave](https://brave.com/).
-Other browser might work too, but are not officially supported.

 :::caution Using Unsupported Browsers